AhmedSeemalK/Enterprise-Inference/ida/README.md

 ##### Cluster Reset Precautions:
 Performing a cluster reset is a significant action that will permanently erase all current configurations, services, and resources associated with the cluster.
 This operation is irreversible and may result in service interruptions and data loss.
 It is essential to be certain of your decision to reset the cluster.
 Please ensure that you have backed up any important data before confirming that you wish to proceed with the reset.

-If you choose to reset the cluster, the automation will:
+If you choose to reset the cluster, the AI Inference Deployment Suite will:
 1. Prompt for Confirmation: Asks for confirmation before proceeding with the reset.
 2. Setup Initial Environment: Sets up the virtual environment and installs necessary dependencies.
 3. Run Reset Playbook: Executes the Ansible playbook to reset the cluster.